Skoolzon3/MyLiDAR/README.md

 This plugin requires the following Python libraries:
 - **laspy** for reading and writing LAS/LAZ files.
 - **GDAL** and **OSR** for geospatial data manipulation.
-- **numpy** for numerical calculations and statistical queries.
+- **numpy** for numerical calculations and statistical queries. ()
 - **scikit-learn** for point clustering.
 - **scipy** for scientific data processing and analysis.
 - **matplotlib** for generating graphs and visualisations.
 - **reportlab** for generating PDF reports.

-**Note**: the numpy dependency used in the project is integrated into laspy, so there is no need to install it later on once the latter is installed.
+**Note**: The numpy dependency used in the project is integrated into laspy, so there is no need to install it later on once the latter is installed.

+Currently, dependencies are installed automatically when importing the plugin as a ZIP file.
+However, in case of failure, it is possible to install them manually:
 #### Install dependencies (Windows - QGIS installed alongside OSGeo4W)
   1. Open OSGeo4W Shell
   2. Paste and run the following command: